AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

         nativeAccountId?: string;
         tenantProfiles?: Array<TenantProfile>;
     }, authority: Authority, base64Decode?: (input: string) => string): AccountEntity;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static createFromAccountInfo(accountInfo: AccountInfo, cloudGraphHostName?: string, msGraphHost?: string): AccountEntity;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static createFromAccountInfo(accountInfo: AccountInfo, cloudGraphHostName?: string, msGraphHost?: string): AccountEntity;
     // (undocumented)
     environment: string;
-    static generateAccountCacheKey(accountInterface: AccountInfo): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static generateAccountCacheKey(accountInterface: AccountInfo): string;
-    generateAccountId(): string;
-    generateAccountKey(): string;
+    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+    // Warning: (tsdoc-malformed-html-name) Invalid HTML element: An HTML name must be an ASCII letter followed by zero or more letters, digits, or hyphens generateAccountId(): string;
+    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+    // Warning: (tsdoc-html-tag-missing-greater-than) The HTML tag has invalid syntax: Expecting an attribute or ">" or "/>"
+    // Warning: (tsdoc-malformed-html-name) Invalid HTML element: An HTML name must be an ASCII letter followed by zero or more letters, digits, or hyphens generateAccountKey(): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static generateHomeAccountId(serverClientInfo: string, authType: AuthorityType, logger: Logger, cryptoObj: ICrypto, idTokenClaims?: TokenClaims): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static generateHomeAccountId(serverClientInfo: string, authType: AuthorityType, logger: Logger, cryptoObj: ICrypto, idTokenClaims?: TokenClaims): string;
     getAccountInfo(): AccountInfo;
     // (undocumented)
     homeAccountId: string;
-    static isAccountEntity(entity: object): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static isAccountEntity(entity: object): boolean;
     isSingleTenant(): boolean;
     // (undocumented)